 Never buy what you can make

 Of course, your time is a valuable commodity, but for those of expertise, buying something that you can put together yourself may be a valuable time-saving exercise but it can eat into your profit margins which in turn can eat into your cash flow.
-Everything from making your own lunches to building your own PCs with a versatile Mini ITX Motherboard can be a valuable money saving exercise.
+Everything from making your own lunches to building your own PCs can be a valuable money-saving exercise.
 It’s simply a case of balancing the value of your time with your disposable income.
 Also, if you must buy, always try and buy used.

 Make use of freelancers